Scoliosis and Spinal Deformities

 Appointment New Patient Appointment or 214-645-8300

-Spinal deformities range from mild to severe, and the expert team of doctors at UT Southwestern Medical Center specializes in treating all of them.
-At the Spine Center, we offer our patients the most advanced diagnostic and treatment technologies and techniques, including specialized spine imaging.
+At UT Southwestern’s Spine Center, our expert team of doctors specializes in proven therapies to treat scoliosis and other spinal deformities.
+We offer our patients the most advanced diagnostic and treatment technologies and techniques, including specialized spine imaging.

-Spinal deformities can be caused by many conditions, such as scoliosis and kyphosis – abnormal curvatures of the spine.
+Spinal deformities range from mild to severe and can be caused by many conditions, such as scoliosis and kyphosis – abnormal curvatures of the spine.
+Deformities of the spine also can result from spinal fractures and conditions such as spondylolisthesis and ankylosing spondylitis

+Every spinal deformity patient at UT Southwestern receives a custom treatment plan.
 Some deformities can be corrected with physical therapy and bracing, while others require surgery.

 If we suspect a spinal deformity, we’ll conduct a physical examination and order spine imaging studies.
 Tests, procedures, and studies used to evaluate and diagnose spinal deformities might include: